Table of Contents

 Radiology description

-- Typically appear as well demarcated anterior mediastinal masses
+- Typically appears as well demarcated anterior mediastinal masses

 - Positron emission tomography (PET) usually shows mild to moderate PET avidity